 Your employer is in charge of keeping and following safety rules for operating and using a forklift.
 Accidents occur when they neglect that responsibility, and individuals like you get hurt.
 Your employer needs to be held accountable.

 When you retain us to represent you, our St. Petersburg workers’ compensation lawyers will undertake the following responsibilities, among others:

 - Collect and review evidence such as medical records, police reports, surveillance footage, and eyewitness accounts

 - Examine the equipment and conditions of the worksite

 - Investigate the organization’s history of similar accidents and workers’ compensation claims

 - Assist you in submitting a workers’ compensation or third-party claim

 Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers will not allow your employer or a third party to escape liability for your injuries.
 Contact us today to speak with one of our St. Petersburg forklift accident lawyers about your case.

-Forklift Safety Statistics
+Forklift Safety Statistics in St. Petersburg, FL

 A forklift is a powered truck used to lift, transport, push, pull, and stack items too heavy to be moved by hand.
 They are frequently referred to as “little titans” due to their ability to travel freely across and among aisles at speeds of 18 mph.
 Unfortunately, the damage these machines can cause is far from insignificant.